hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 pass in the the relevant info about your network topology (e.g. `vpc_id`, `subnet_ids`) as input variables to this module.

-### Load balancer and DNS entries
+### DNS entries

-This module does not put a load balancer in front of Consul (e.g. as a single endpoint for the `/ui` endpoint) nor DNS entries (e.g. in Route 53).
-These tasks may be added as separate modules in the future.
+This module does not create any DNS entries for Consul (e.g. in Route 53).
+However, the IDs of the ASG, ELB, and all other resources are exported as output variables, so you should be able to add DNS entries yourself.